ftahira1/tech-blog/README.md

 - This project is hosted on Heroku and utilizes JawsDB.
 The .env is not uploaded to GitHub for security reasons, but to fully replicate this website on a cloud-based platform, you will need to generate a connection string in order to seed the data through a database on such a platform as Heroku.

+## Links

+This is the link to the webpage: https://tech-blog-db-8b33cc341f51.herokuapp.com/

 ## License 📜